 The blackcurrant flavour topping contains 26.55 mg propylene glycol per drop.

-If your baby is less than 4 weeks old, talk to your doctor or pharmacist before giving them this medicine, in particular if the baby is given other medicines that contain propylene glycol or alcohol.
+If your baby is less than 4 weeks old, talk to your doctor or pharmacist before giving them this flavour topping in particular if the baby is given other medicines that contain propylene glycol or alcohol.

 4.5 Interaction with other medicinal products and other forms of interaction